raewtf/raewtf.github.io/_posts/2024-12-17-rowbot-rally-manual.md

 - Added Robo-Shark+ — endless version of the shark chase, unlockable by passing that point in the Story.
 	- Added on-line leaderboards for this mode.
 Check the webpage!
 - Added achievements!
 [Learn more here.](https://github.com/PlaydateSquad/pd-achievements)
-- Updated the shark chase
+- Updated the shark chase:
 	- Added a progress bar
 	- Progress now varies depending on circuit
 	- Added a more apparent health meter